TheKrystalShip/KGSM/README.md

 - If [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) isn't directly available through your distribution's package manager you will have to manually set it up and ensure `steamcmd` is available in the $PATH.

-- (Optional) KGSM is set up to work with `ufw` if it detects it on the system, but it's not required in order to use.
+- (Optional) KGSM is set up to work with [`UFW`](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) if it detects it on the system, but it's not required in order to use.

 #### Environmental vars